dreamthought/corporate-repo-governer/README.md

 We are going to create a webhook which allows us to inspect the shape of events fired by github when creating a repository.

-These are also documted [here](https://developer.github.com/v3/activity/events/types/#repositoryevent)
+These are also documented [here](https://developer.github.com/v3/activity/events/types/#repositoryevent)

 ## Create scafold
 Assuming that LargeCorp use Rails and prefer it in their stack, we've created a  minimal rails application to serve API requests, with: